In Brief

 John 10:26 reverses the arrow you have been drawing in the margin.
 "You do not believe because you are not my sheep."
 Not: you are not my sheep because you do not believe.
 Being chosen precedes and causes belief.
 The non-chosen do not believe.
 The chosen do.
 The choice determines the belief.
 Not the reverse.

 Verse 65 answers the question the departing disciples never stopped to ask.
-After many walk away, Jesus tells the Twelve: "This is why I told you that no one can come to me unless the Father grants it."
+As the grumbling spreads, Jesus tells them: "This is why I told you that no one can come to me unless the Father has enabled them."
 Same Jesus.
 Same message.
 Some believe, others leave.
 What explains the difference?
 Not the message.
 Not the speaker.
-The granting.
-This is precisely the question that exposes where your faith actually came from — and it is the question the departing disciples never asked.
+The enabling — which John writes with the chapter's own gift-verb in the perfect tense: ᾖ δεδομένον (dedomenon), literally "unless it has been given" — the same giving as 6:37, as finished as 6:39.
+This is precisely the question that exposes where your faith actually came from.

 Objections Answered

 "Draw means to woo or attract."
-Check every New Testament use of helkō.
-Dragging fish nets.
-Dragging prisoners to court.
-The word means what it means.
+Walk through every New Testament use of helkō: nets hauled aboard (John 21:6), prisoners dragged to court (Acts 16:19), a sword drawn from its sheath (John 18:10).
+In every one, the pull accomplishes its motion — the net does not deliberate, the sword does not decline.
 The next time you see a fisherman gently woo a net of fish onto the dock, let me know.

 "John 12:32 says Jesus draws all people."
 If that drawing is the same efficacious drawing of John 6:44, then universalism follows — all are drawn, all come, all are saved.
 Since universalism contradicts every other page of the New Testament, the "all" in 12:32 must mean "all kinds of people" (Jew and Gentile alike), not every individual without exception.
 John 6 teaches a drawing that guarantees coming.
 John 12 points to the scope of the redeemed — not to the irresistibility of a universal drawing.